mialkin/docs/tools/prometheus/promql.md

 - Scalar
 - String

-Depending on the use-case (e.g. when graphing vs. displaying the output of an expression), only some of these types are legal as the result from a user-specified expression.
+Depending on the use-case (e.g. when graphing vs displaying the output of an expression), only some of these types are legal as the result from a user-specified expression.

 ### Instant vector